Cluster States and $\pi$-Transition in the Kuramoto Model with Higher Order Interactions: Introduction

 \section{Introduction}

 The Kuramoto model \cite{Kuramoto2012} represents the paradigmatic framework in which to investigate the synchronization phenomenon occurring when a large heterogeneous population of oscillators lock their phases at unison.
 The Kuramoto model has been successfully employed to recover the main synchronization features observable in many contexts, ranging from biological scenarios \cite{Winfree1967,Buck1988,White1998,Waters2005} to human behaviours \cite{Neda2000}.
 Due to its success, the model has been thoroughly studied in many different variations and set-ups \cite{Acebron2005,Arenas2008}.
-A definitive breakthrough on the studies devoted to the Kuramoto model is represented by the exact reduction methodology developed by Ott and Antonsen in 2008 \cite{ott2008}.
-The Ott-Antonsen (OA) approach allows to rewrite, for Lorentzian distributed frequencies, the mean-field evolution of the network in terms of a complex macroscopic field, the so-called Kuramoto order parameter.
-This methodology has generated a renewal of interest in the field, allowing for low-dimensional investigations of the phase oscillator networks.
+A definitive breakthrough in the studies dedicated to Kuramoto model is represented by the exact reduction methodology developed by Ott and Antonsen in 2008 \cite{ott2008}.
+The Ott-Antonsen (OA) approach allows us to rewrite, for Lorentzian distributed frequencies, the mean-field evolution of the network in terms of a complex macroscopic field, the so-called Kuramoto order parameter.
+This methodology has generated a renewal of interest in the field, allowing for low-dimensional investigation of phase oscillator networks.